dotlang/language/doc/RFE.md

 `import github/apache/cassandra[mybranch] -> T` This is not a namespace because namespace must point to a module.
 But inside `cassandra/mybranch` there are a lot of packages and modules.
 What if we treat import like a string?
 So we can easily concat them.
-`T := "github/apache/cassandra[mybranch]"`
+`T := "github/apache/cassandra/mybranch"`
 `import [T "/path/module"]`
 `import [T "/path/module"] -> A` alias
 `import [T "/path/{m1, m2}"] -> A,B` import multiple modules
-`import [T "/path/{m1,m2}," T "/path/m3"] -> A` merge multiple modules into same namespace What if the repository has a dir with the same name as the branch?
+`import [T "/path/{m1,m2}," T "/path/m3"] -> A` merge multiple modules into same namespace `import "github/apache/cassandra/master/dir`
+What if the repository has a dir with the same name as the branch? branch name is mandatory.
+`import "github/org/repo/branch/dir1/dir2/module"`

 ? - There should be no "global" or "system-wide" libraries.
 Except core which is bundled with the compiler and runtime, everything else must be imported (explicitly or implicitly) and installed inside project folder. e.g. `src` for source and `dep` for dependencies.